THE CHURCH OF ST. NICHOLAS OF MYRA - WELCOMES YOU

 Penitential Rite

-May the God of respect and trust, forgive us our sin and bring us to life everlasting.
+May the God of generosity fill us with compassion, forgive us our sin and bring us to life everlasting.
 Amen

 Gospel Acclamation